Deborah is a research enthusiast. She takes a special interest in the ancient mysteries of the world.

 Edward Cullen had long hair.
-In the film Edward had untidy flowing short hair.
+In the film, Edward had untidy flowing short hair.
 The character of Edward Cullen in the novel had bronze-colored long hair.
-Apparently Robert Pattinson (actor starring Edward), appearance was better with trim hair.
+Apparently Robert Pattinson's (actor starring Edward), appearance was better with trim hair.
 They tried to put long hair on Pattinson, but it apparently was not as favorable to his appearance.

 The Cullen's Family Crest

 The Cullen family is a coven of vampires.
 However, there was no Cullen family Crest in the novel.
 In the movie, Alice and Rosalie are wearing necklaces with the family emblem.
 Edward is seen wearing the family crest on a wristband.
 There was no such crest described in the novel.
 It was an intriguing emblem, that was utilized in the film to emphasize the appearance of a coven, and that each member belonged to the Cullen vampire coven.

 Bella was searching for answers to the vampire legend.
 She was interested in researching vampires once she suspected what Edward was.
 In the novel, she googled and surfed the internet looking for answers, more a less coming up empty-handed.
 In the movie, Bella did browse the internet, but she actually purchased a book that mentioned the “cold ones.”
 This change may have caused a movie blooper, as she purchases the book before Edward rescues her from the aggressive men on the street.
 Edward and Bella have dinner spend the evening together, and the book mysteriously disappears, only to reappear when she resumes her research in her room later that night.
 Bella did not have a bag, so it has been pointed out by some fans, that it would have made sense for her to be carrying the book around.
 Bella could have had the book tucked in her jacket, but if she did not, this is a bonafide movie blooper.

 Edward's Vigilante Years